darkon76/UnityEventManager/README.md

 {
 }
 ```
-The array is for event comunication, also when the code is read is easy to identify an event listener.
+The array is for event communication, also when the code is read is easy to identify an event listener.

 2.1) Listen to the Event Manager